linyuxuanlin/Wiki_MkDocs/docs/en/TinyMonitor-小巧的服务器状态监视器.md

 }
 ```

-## MQTT Proxy Service
+## MQTT Broker Service

-MQTT is a message publishing/subscribing transmission protocol based on client-server architecture.
-In this project, MQTT is the bridge for communication between the server and ESP32.
-For convenience, I deployed the MQTT service on the server that needs to be monitored; if necessary, you can also deploy it on other machines.
+MQTT is a client-server based message publish/subscribe transport protocol.
+In this project, MQTT acts as the bridge for communication between the server and the ESP32.
+For convenience, I have deployed the MQTT service on the server that needs monitoring.
+However, you can also choose to deploy it on a different machine if necessary.

-### Deploy Mosquitto Service
+### Deploying Mosquitto Service

 Mosquitto is an open-source message broker software that implements the MQTT v3.1 messaging protocol.
-Here, I am using the Docker deployment method of [**eclipse-mosquitto**](https://hub.docker.com/_/eclipse-mosquitto) as the MQTT broker server.
-If you are not familiar with Docker deployment, you can refer to the articles [**Docker Simple Guide**](https://wiki-power.com/en/Docker%E7%AE%80%E6%98%93%E6%8C%87%E5%8D%97/) and [**Docker Compose - A More Elegant Way to Open**](https://wiki-power.com/en/DockerCompose-%E6%9B%B4%E4%BC%98%E9%9B%85%E7%9A%84%E6%89%93%E5%BC%80%E6%96%B9%E5%BC%8F/).
+In this case, I have deployed [**eclipse-mosquitto**](https://hub.docker.com/_/eclipse-mosquitto) using Docker as the MQTT broker server.
+If you are unfamiliar with Docker deployment, you can refer to the articles [**Docker Simplified Guide**](https://wiki-power.com/Docker%E7%AE%80%E6%98%93%E6%8C%87%E5%8D%97/) and [**Docker Compose - A More Elegant Approach**](https://wiki-power.com/DockerCompose-%E6%9B%B4%E4%BC%98%E9%9B%85%E7%9A%84%E6%89%93%E5%BC€方式/) for guidance.

-According to the official instructions, you first need to create the following directories and files for Mosquitto to use, and give them sufficient permissions: (please modify `${STACK_DIR}` to the local data storage path, such as `/DATA/AppData/mosquitto`, the same below)
+According to the official instructions, you'll first need to create the following directories and files for Mosquitto to use, and assign appropriate permissions: (please replace `${STACK_DIR}` with the local data storage path, for example, `/DATA/AppData/mosquitto`, as mentioned below)

 ```bash
 mkdir -vp ${STACK_DIR}/{config,data,log} \